AlexandraMart/martyniukTest/README.md

 # martyniukTest

-urban-teens.html with absolute path to the GothamBook  font urban-teens.html2 with relative path to the GothamBook  font urban-teens.html3 without non-standard fonts
+urban-teens.html with absolute path to the GothamBook  font<br/>
+urban-teens.html2 with relative path to the GothamBook  font<br/>
+urban-teens.html3 without non-standard fonts